The building regulations cover building work as defined in regulation three of the building regulations.

 Do remember that although it may appear the regulations do not apply to some of the work you wish to undertake, the end result of doing that work without approval could lead to contravention's of the regulations, which is an illegal act.

 You should also recognise that some work (whether or not controlled) could have implications for adjacent properties.
-In such cases it would be advisable to take professional advice and consult the Local Authority or an Approved Inspector.
+In such cases it would be advisable to take professional advice and consult the Local Authority.
 Some examples are:

 removal of buttressing support to a party wall;

 underpinning of part or all of a wall;

 removal of a tree close to a wall of an adjoining property;

 the addition of floor screed to a balcony which may reduce the height of a safety barrier;